aspose-total/Aspose.Total-Products/total/net/conversion/html-to-tga/_index.md

 otherformats: DICOM WMZ DXF IMAGE JPEG2000 EMZ SVGZ WMF APNG PSD
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert HTML to TGA via C#" h2="Convert HTML to TGA within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert HTML to TGA via C#" h2="Export HTML to TGA within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert HTML to TGA within any .NET applications in two simple steps.
+Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export HTML to TGA within any .NET applications in two simple steps.
 First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export HTML to JPEG.
 After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to TGA.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}